What does Jesus save us from? Who does Jesus save us from?

 - Acts 16:30,31, "and after he brought them out, he said, “Sirs, what must I do to be saved?”
 31 And they said, “Believe in the Lord Jesus, and you shall be saved, you and your household."

 So, you must believe.
 You must trust Christ.
 You must receive Him (John 1:12).
-You can ask Jesus to forgive you of your sins.
+You can ask Jesus to forgive your sins.
 It is okay to pray to him and confess your sins, trust in him, and be saved.